tim-one/tim-one.github.io/psf/ruby.md

 https://github.com/ntoll/being_together?tab=readme-ov-file

----

-The second post didn't fare so well.
-From my "Ban Q&A" page:

 So maybe those are better ways to frame the whole area.
 They certainly appeal to me.
 I don't want to tell people what to do.
 I want them to "be nice" by their own reflective informed choice, encouraged to do so by seeing a community that _is_ nice - to everyone.
 That can't be achieved by force.

+---

+The second post didn't fare so well.
+From my "Ban Q&A" page:

+Q: Another hidden post?!

+A: Yup.
+It is, after all, another day 😉.
+This one is in topic "Suspension of Franz Király", and the auto-generated system notification said it was flagged as "off topic" (a refreshing change from the usual "hateful", etc).
+Which it surely is, by a literal reading.
+But it's a bit of a challenge finding anything directly about the topic title anywhere in the 100+ posts already there.
+The actual discussion quickly diverged.
+Human discourse is discursive.
+This post was largely continuing a meditation on how the Ruby language community seems to manage to remain free of "conduct drama", and was inviting consideration of the underlying dynamics.
+I don't at all regret posting it.
+If it remains hidden, after a few days I'll reproduce it here.